microsoft/vscode-docs/docs/editor/tasks_appendix.md

 	severity?: number;

 	/**
-	 * The match group index of the problems's code.
+	 * The match group index of the problem's code.
 	 *
 	 * Defaults to undefined.
 No code is captured.
 	 */